Why Being Single at 55 Is Better Than Settling for an Unhappy Relationship

 As more people live longer and divorce rates continue to rise, there will likely be more single women over 50 in years to come.
 So what does it mean to be happy being single?
 It means learning how to enjoy life on your terms and find fulfillment outside of relationships with others.
 It means understanding that everyone else isn’t right for you, but realizing that it doesn’t matter anyway because who you want to spend time with shouldn’t be dictated by society’s expectations.

 Having said all that, while I am pretty content living alone, it would be irresponsible to suggest that everyone can be happy without a partner.
 Sometimes bad things happen in relationships—they end prematurely; someone cheats; one person suddenly becomes ill—and we need help dealing with these situations.
-And it’s important to acknowledge that finding yourself as a solo adult might feel like a failure, especially if you grew up thinking that marriage was something every woman should have experienced by her late 20s.
+It’s important to acknowledge that finding yourself as a solo adult might feel like a failure, especially if you grew up thinking that marriage was something every woman should have experienced by her late 20s.

-But keep in mind that just because other people think something is true doesn’t make it so; plenty of single men and women love their lives and wouldn’t change them for anything. -This part should talk about -Being alone is often considered scary or lonely, but many experts agree that spending time alone allows us to recharge our batteries and discover our strengths.
+But keep in mind that just because other people think something is true doesn’t make it so; plenty of single men and women love their lives and wouldn’t change them for anything. -This part should talk about how being alone is often considered scary or lonely, but many experts agree that spending time alone allows us to recharge our batteries and discover our strengths.

 Watch this video to brighten your mood.